The Monsoon Season in Phoenix

 Whose wall is it anyway?
 Every Phoenix homeowner should know.

+Or you can wait for a Phoenix Monsoon storm to find out!
 The recent string of Monsoon storms has demonstrated the power of mother nature and the destructive effects of high winds that accompany those storms.
-The result of the Monsoon storm that came through Phoenix on the last day of August left over 55,000 residents without power, closed highways, and snapped power lines.
-Over an inch of rain fell in some parts of the valley.
-Rain in Phoenix is always welcome, but this came at a price.
-A common site in many valley neighborhoods was fallen trees.
-If one of these trees falls on a wall, who is responsible to repair the wall?
+The result of the Monsoon storm that came through Phoenix on the last day of August left over 55,000 residents without power,

 Arizona Monsoon Thunderstorms

+What is a Monsoon?
 Mention the word “monsoon” to a Phoenix resident, and memories of heavy localized rain, wind gusts, power outages, flash floods and dust storms quickly come to mind.
 While most residents primarily think of a thunder storm, the monsoon season is more tied to wind shift rather than precipitation.
-The term “monsoon” comes from the Arabic “mausim” which means “season” or “wind shift.”
-During the summer wind shift which brings increased moisture and low pressure in the valley, you have essential ingredients of the monsoon season.
+The term “monsoon” comes from the

 Dust storm engulfs Phoenix

-It had its origin in Tucson then progressed northward to Phoenix.
+Summer Haboob strikes on July 5th It had its origin in Tucson then progressed northward to Phoenix.
 The “haboob” arrived in Phoenix late afternoon with winds in excess of 50 mph and a vertical height of 5,000 to 6,000 ft.
 The picture to the left was taken at the National Weather Service Phoenix office.
-The storm even shut down Phoenix SkyHarbor Airport for 45 minutes with visibility near zero.
-While this haboob was one of the largest in history, Phoenix averages about 3 per year during June through September.
+The storm

 When It Does Rain in Phoenix It Can Rain!